victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

 1. `ESP32 Meet-up FreeRTOS <https://www.youtube.com/watch?v=E9FY-IOvC3Q>`_ I watched this on 1.75X to give me the basic gist of the RTOS API
 2. `Mastering the FreeRTOS Real Time Kernel <https://www.freertos.org/wp-content/uploads/2018/07/161204_Mastering_the_FreeRTOS_Real_Time_Kernel-A_Hands-On_Tutorial_Guide.pdf>`_ This is an official freeRTOS resource.
 The ESP RTOS is based on it but is not exactly the same.
 I recommend skipping striaght to the section on Task Management.
-3. `ESP-IDF FreeRTOS SMP Changes <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/freertos-smp.html>`_ Espressif's documentation for the differences bewteen ESP32's RTOS and vanilla freeRTOS
+3. `ESP-IDF FreeRTOS SMP Changes <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/freertos-smp.html>`_ Espressif's documentation for the differences between ESP32's RTOS and vanilla freeRTOS
 4. `ESP32 FreeRTOS API Reference <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html>`_ The Espressif documentation for their flavour of FreeRTOS
+5  `How to pass pointers to Software Timers <https://www.freertos.org/FreeRTOS_Support_Forum_Archive/May_2016/freertos_xTimerCreate_vTimerCallback_b3906645j.html>`_ Passing pointers pointers to software timer callback functions is also possible but is not made as clear by the official documentation.

 .. warning::
    Do not solely utilizes the freeRTOS documentation without referencing Espressif's ESP32 specific RTOS documentation.